-Along with hip hop, house is America’s most recent major musical genre born on these soils.
-Like its predecessors, jazz and the blues, it has spawned now generations of disciples and many nuanced sub-genres.
+Along with hip hop, house is the most recent major musical genre born on our own soils.
+(Sometimes I think we forget that America is a real hothouse of musical invention.)
+Like its predecessors, jazz and the blues, it has spawned generations of disciples and many nuanced sub-genres.

-The history of house remains richly oral with lovers and practitioners regaling their experience of the musical form and its trans-formative powers on the dance floor.
+The history of house is mostly an oral tradition with lovers and practitioners telling and retelling their experiences of the musical form and its trans-formative powers, these departures on the dance floor.

-This recording of 'Stand on the Word' is one such fine example, not to mention an equally fine example of songcraft.
+This recording of 'Stand on the Word' is one such example, not to mention an equally fine example of song-craft.

-Discovered initially by early house pioneer, Tony Humphries, and loved by another, Walter Gibbons, the performance was then tipped off to Paradise Garage maestro, Larry Levan.
+The track was discovered initially by early house pioneer, Tony Humphries, and beloved by another seminal DJ, Walter Gibbons.
+The performance was then tipped off to Paradise Garage maestro, Larry Levan.
 It was in Levan’s hands that the song became a legendary staple of his early Sunday morning set lists.

 Although Levan has been credited with this remix, it is in fact the work of Humphries.
 Nevertheless, it was from the booth and on the dance floor of the Garage that the uplifting hook of this song took hold.
-In this way, the song exemplifies the collaborative nature of house music between performer, remixer, DJ and dancers.
+In this way, the song exemplifies the collaborative nature of house music that calls on contributions from performer, remixer, DJ and dancers.